Exercise stress test

 - You reach a target heart rate

-- You develop chest pain or a change in your blood pressure that is concerning
+- You develop chest pain or a change in your blood pressure that worries your doctor

 - ECG changes show that your heart muscle is not getting enough oxygen

 - You are too tired or have other symptoms, such as leg pain, that keep you from continuing

 You will be monitored for 10 - 15 minutes after exercising, or until your heart rate returns to baseline.
 The total time of the test is around 60 minutes.